michael-takyi23/Museart/README.md

 ## Stripe Payment Integration

-Artimon is integrated with **Stripe** to handle secure payments.
+museart is integrated with **Stripe** to handle secure payments.
 During checkout, users can enter their card details, and Stripe securely processes the transaction.
 Ensure that the **Stripe public and secret keys** are set in your environment variables.

 For testing purposes, use Stripe’s test card numbers, such as: